 What destinations can we choose from during our sailing class?

 ASA101 (Three Day Class): Our ASA101 class typically includes day sailing near Red Hook in Pillsbury Sound on days 1-2.
 We return to Red Hook the evening of day 1.
-The evening of day 2 we typically spend the night moored along the north coast of Saint John (Leinster Bay, Cinnamon Bay, Francis Bay, or near Caneel Bay).
-We then return to Red Hook on day three arriving around 12:00 -1:00 PM.
+The evening of day 2 we typically spend the night moored along the coast of Saint John (typically near Caneel Bay).
+We then return to Red Hook on day three arriving around 1:00-2:00 PM.
 This itinerary is typical for students who take ASA101 as a single class.
-Combination ASA101/103 and ASA101/103/104 classes do not return to Red Hook on Day three.
+Combination ASA101/103 and ASA101/103/104 classes do not return to Red Hook on Day three unless thee is a 101 student to drop off or a 103 student to pick up.

 ASA104 (Three Day Class): Typical destinations Norman Island, Peter Island, the Indians, Pelican Island, Salt Island, Cooper Island, Virgin Gorda, Beef Island, Road Town, and others.
-Students taking a single ASA104 class would need to meet up with our teaching vessel in Tortola by taking a ferry.
+Students taking a single ASA104 class would need to meet up with our teaching vessel in Road Town or Nanny Cay by taking a ferry or flight.
 Students in combination ASA101/103/104 or ASA103/104 classes do not need to take ferry.
+ASA104 classes end in Red Hook.

 How to get to Virgin Islands Sailing Academy and where can I stay?